-- Each Member State, as well as Non-Member States, bears the possible financial consequences of irregularities committed by the partners, associated participants, the Managing Authority and the Joint Secretariat in compliance with Article 52 of Regulation (EU) No [Draft ETC Regulation] - For project-related expenditure granted to project partners located on its territory, liability will be born individually by each Partner State. - In case of amounts lost to the Programme budget, or systemic irregularity, the Member States as well as Non-Member States will jointly bear the financial consequences, whereby each Member State and Non-Member State shall be responsible in proportion to the ERDF/ERDF equivalent contribution of the respective national project partners involved.
+- For project-related expenditure granted to project partners located on its territory, liability will be born individually by each programme partner country. - In case of amounts lost to the Programme budget, or systemic irregularity, the Member States as well as Non-Member States will jointly bear the financial consequences, whereby each Member State and Non-Member State shall be responsible in proportion to the ERDF/ERDF equivalent contribution paid to the respective national project partners involved in the programme.